dehezhang2/CS4286/assignment1.md

       * Verification (Public) Key :$ (e, n)$
     * Signature Generation: $S=A^d\ mod\ n$, where $A$ is the shared public key
     * Then $(S,A)$ is sent to Bob
-    * Signature Verification: If $S^e\ mod\ n = A​$, output valid and Bob can trust it is from Alice; otherwise, output invalid(i.e. it is changed by man-in-middle attack)
+    * Signature Verification: If $S^e\ mod\ n = A$, output is valid and Bob can trust it is from Alice; otherwise, output invalid(i.e. it is changed by man-in-middle attack)
     * Assumption, the shared public keys: $A = g^x\ mod\ p$, $B=g^y\ mod\ p$  satisfy $A<n, B<n$